 But what about taking on debt for things you don’t need and can’t afford — like that Louis Vuitton handbag, Mediterranean cruise or a new sports car?
 Americans have $779 billion in credit card debt alone.
 That’s $16,748 per household with this type of debt, according to NerdWallet, a website that analyzes financial products and data.
 That kind of debt can put a real drain on your wallet, damage relationships and limit your ability to reach more important goals like saving for retirement.

-Here are suggestions to help you think through what’s best for you and your money.
+Here are suggestions for how to manage debt and think through what’s best for you and your money.

 COME CLEAN ABOUT SPENDING